-71114.08-0 PROCEDURE COMPLETION
+71114.08-05 PROCEDURE COMPLETION

 This procedure is considered complete when all the inspection requirements listed in the procedure have been satisfied.
+Routine reviews of problem identification and resolution activities performed in this attachment should equate to approximately 10 to 15 percent of the resource estimate range described above.
 For the purpose of reporting completion in the Reactor Program System (RPS), the sample size is defined as one (1).
 The inspector shall ensure that a sample size of one (1) is reported in the RPS, Item Reporting, and completion noted in the RPS, Inspection Planning, when the procedure is completed in its entirety.
 However, reporting of sample sizes and inspection completion status shall reflect the same level of sensitivity (i.e., “Official Use Only - Security- Related Information”) as inspection planning and documentation issues and shall not appear in any publicly available document.

-71114.08- REFERENCES
+71114.08-06 REFERENCES